-Outcropping Layout Notes:
+Outcropping Layout Notes

 One of the unique features of the Rosetta Outcropping system is multiple block heights.
-To provide a uniform wall batter with multiple height blocks, the set back of the blocks varies proportionally with the block height.
-The setback in blocks is achieved with shear heels which are cast into the Rosetta blocks.
-For a 6" high block, the shear heels are 1.5" deep (1/2 times 3").
-For a 12" high block, the shear heels are 3" deep (1 times 3").
-For a 24" high block, the shear heels are 6" deep (2 times 3").
+To provide a uniform wall batter with multiple height blocks, the setback of the blocks varies proportionally with the block height.
+This setback in blocks is achieved with shear heels which are cast into the Rosetta blocks.
+For a 6" high block, the shear heels are 3" deep $(1 \times 3")$ .
+For a 24" high block, the shear heels are 6" deep $(2 \times 3")$ .

 To ensure proper wall alignment and to account for the multiple height blocks and varying setbacks, you have to adjust the bottom row of blocks based on their height.
-Setup a traditional string line for the back of the wall, then offset the blocks per the following figure.
+Set up a traditional string line for the back of the wall, then offset the blocks as per the following figure.